bamboothemes/template-docs/venture/content/snippet/_frontpage.md

 	{zen-phone}Call Me - +61 0411 266 722{/zen-phone}

-The module is called Top Phone number and is published to the top1 position int he quickstart package.
+The module is called Top Phone number and is published to the top1 position in the quickstart package.

 Social icons in left toolbar
 ---